tari-project/tari/RFC/src/RFC-0230_HTLC.md

 #### Hashed Time-locked Contract
 Hashed time-locked contracts ([HTLC]) are a way of reserving funds that can only be spent if a hash pre-image can be provided or if a specified amount of time has passed.
 The hash pre-image is a secret that can be revealed under the right conditions to enable spending of the UTXO before the time-lock is reached.
-The secret can be revealed directly by a party or by a party spending another output via a signature.
+The secret can be directly exchanged between the parties or revealed to the other party by spending an output that makes use of an adaptor signature.

 [HTLC]s enable a number of interesting transaction constructions.
 For example, [Atomic Swaps](https://tlu.tarilabs.com/protocols/atomic-swaps/AtomicSwaps.html) and Payment Channels like those in the [Lightning Network](https://tlu.tarilabs.com/protocols/lightning-network-for-dummies).